bahamas10/bash-analysis/README.md

        1 b
        3 c

-Using the data from above we can count the frequency of shells found in `/etc/passwd`
+Using the data from above we can count the shells found in `/etc/passwd`

     $ cat /etc/passwd | field 7 : | freq